learn-compsci/webtop/README.md

 `webtop` is heavily based on [docker-webtop](https://github.com/linuxserver/docker-webtop), which is itself based on [KasmVNC](https://github.com/linuxserver/docker-baseimage-kasmvnc).
 KasmVNC is the primary technology that allows us to interact with the Linux desktop in a browser over [VNC](https://en.wikipedia.org/wiki/VNC).
 Our contributions are limited to modifications of the base images to make them appropriate for our use case.

-6. To update the environment to the latest we provide, use `docker compose pull`.

-## Troubleshooting

 ### Error: failed to bind host port..

 If you see an error like "failed to bind host port for 0.0.0.0:3000", that means you might already have an application running on that port.

+**Solution:**
-Solution: go to the `docker-compose.yml` file in this folder.
-Under `ports`, change the `3000:3000` to e.g., `3005:3000`, where `3005` is the new port number on your existing operating system.
-Now you can use `localhost:3005` to access WebTop.
+- Go to the `docker-compose.yml` file in this folder.
+- Under `ports`, change the `3000:3000` to e.g., `3005:3000`, where `3005` is the new port number on your existing operating system.
+- Now you can use `localhost:3005` to access WebTop.

+---

+### Error: "Cannot connect to the Docker daemon"

+This usually means Docker is not running on your system.

+**Solution:**
+- **Windows/Mac:** Open Docker Desktop and ensure it is running.
+You might have to restart your computer.
+- **Linux:** Start Docker with `sudo systemctl start docker` or `sudo service docker start`.

+---

+### Audio does not work

+You have to manually enable audio in the browser tab that's running WebTop (each time).
+This is intentional.

+**Solution:**
+- Click the tiny arrow in the middle left of the screen (it looks like a play button).
+This opens a bar at the top middle of the screen.
+- Click the speaker icon to enable audio.
+---

 ## Testing